 If a taxpayer took the additional depreciation deduction on its federal return with respect to "qualified property" OTHER THAN "qualified Resurgence Zone property", "qualified New York Liberty Zone property" and "qualified New York Liberty Zone leasehold improvements or SUVs for which an add-back was required under the instructions to Line 10(d) of this schedule, use NYC 399Z to calculate the amount of the deduction that may be deducted for City purposes.
 The amount appearing in column B of line 8 on Form NYC 399Z should be included on this line.
-See "Highlights of Recent Tax Law Changes", Finance Memorandum 02-3, (revised) and Finance Memorandum 07-3 dated September 24, 2007 "Application of IRC 280F Limits to Sport Utility Vehicles", for more information.
+See "Highlights of Recent Tax Law Changes" and Finance Memorandum 08-2, "Application of IRC 280F Limits to Sport Utility Vehicles", for more information.